2025 World Snooker Championship

-Kyren Wilson was the defending champion, having defeated Jak Jones 1814 in the 2024 final to win his maiden world title.
-He lost 910 to Lei in the first round, becoming the 20th player to experience the so-called Crucible curse, referring to the fact that no first-time champion had retained the title since the tournament moved to the Crucible in 1977.
+Kyren Wilson was the defending champion, having defeated Jak Jones 18–14 in the 2024 final to win his maiden world title.
+He lost 9–10 to Lei in the first round, becoming the 20th player to experience the so-called Crucible curse, referring to the fact that no first-time champion had retained the title since the tournament moved to the Crucible in 1977.
 Competing as an amateur after serving a 20-month ban, Zhao Xintong won four qualifying matches to reach the main stage.
-After beating Ronnie O'Sullivan 177 in the semi-finals, Zhao defeated Mark Williams 18–12 in the final to win his first world title, second Triple Crown title, and third ranking title.
-The first World Champion from China, as well as the first from Asia, he was the fourth qualifier to win the world title and the first player to win a ranking title while competing as an amateur.
+After beating Ronnie O'Sullivan 17–7 in the semi-finals, Zhao defeated Mark Williams 18–12 in the final to become the first World Champion from Asia.
+The fourth qualifier to win the world title, Zhao was the first player to win a ranking title while competing as an amateur.
 Williams, aged 50, was the oldest finalist in the tournament's history, surpassing Ray Reardon, who had reached the 1982 final at age 49.
-The final featured the largest ever age gap (22 years) between two world finalists and was also the first world final contested by two left-handed players.
+The final featured the largest ever age gap (22 years) between two world finalists and was the first world final contested by two left-handed players.

-The main stage of the tournament produced 107 century breaks, the third-highest total on record, and the qualifying rounds produced a new record of 143 centuries.
+The qualifying rounds produced a new record of 143 centuries.
+In the third qualifying round, Jackson Page became the first player to make two maximum breaks in a professional match; he won a £147,000 bonus for making two maximums across that season's Triple Crown events and the Saudi Arabia Snooker Masters.
+The main stage produced 107 century breaks, the third-highest total on record.
 Zhao made 18 centuries across the qualifying rounds and main stage combined, equalling the record set by Ding Junhui at the 2016 event.
-While playing Allan Taylor in the third qualifying round, Jackson Page became the first player to make two maximum breaks in a professional match.
-He won a £147,000 bonus on offer for making two maximums across that season's Triple Crown events and the Saudi Arabia Snooker Masters; he also won a £10,000 bonus for achieving a maximum in the World Championship qualifiers.
-Mark Allen made the fifth maximum break of his career and the 15th in Crucible history during his second-round match against Chris Wakelin, winning a £40,000 bonus.
-These maximums took the season total to a new record of 15, surpassing the previous record of 13.
-Judd Trump made his 100th century of the season in his second-round match against Shaun Murphy, winning a £100,000 bonus; he finished the season with a record 107 centuries, surpassing Neil Robertson's previous record of 103.
+In the second round, Mark Allen made the fifth maximum break of his career and the 15th in Crucible history.
+The maximums by Page and Allen took the season total to a new record of 15, surpassing the previous record of 13.
+Also in the second round, Judd Trump made his 100th century of the season, winning a £100,000 bonus.
+Trump finished the season with a record 107 centuries, surpassing Neil Robertson's previous record of 103.